 Indonesia is the most populous country in Southeast Asia and the fourth most populated country in the world behind China, India, and the United States.
 Indonesia’s total population based on data from the Indonesia statistical bureau is 254 million, of which 60% is concentrated in Java and Sumatera.
 Poverty, inequality, and vulnerability remain real challenges for the development of Indonesia.

-Out of a population of 254 million, more than 30 million Indonesians currently live below the poverty line on less than $1 a day.
+Out of a population of 254 million, 27,73 million Indonesians currently live below the poverty line on less than $1 a day.
 For the past 10 years, poverty reduction has been considered a priority issue in Indonesia’s development policies.
 Nonetheless, Indonesia is becoming more unequal.

 The unique geography of Indonesia’s 17,000 islands, over 80,000 kilometers of coast, and location on the Pacific Ring of Fire with 129 active volcanoes, makes the country highly vulnerable to sea-level rise, natural disasters, earthquakes, and volcanic eruptions.
 Flooding has the largest impact on people’s livelihoods, while earthquakes, tsunamis, and volcanic eruptions remain a constant threat.